 It’s almost fall and I’m ready for all the boots, sweaters, pumpkin cookies, hot chocolate and apple desserts.
 We love apples around here and eat them almost every day.
 I buy several pounds every week just for my kids to snack on or throw into their lunch boxes.

 Oh my word, you guys.
 When you make this recipe, your house will smell AWESOME.
 It’s like inviting fall into your home!
 Not to mention the sweet and crispy taste of these yummy apple chips.
-There is so much flavor packed into each chip, you’ll feel guilty eating them because they taste like dessert.
-The perfect healthy snack to grab on-the-go, throw into lunch boxes or just to snack on while watching TV.
-They are amazing!
+There is so much flavor packed into each chip, you’ll feel guilty eating them because they taste like dessert but in reality they are so healthy!

-Only 3 ingredients!
+Only 3 Ingredients!

 - Apples: This recipe is perfect to make after you go apple picking.
 Such a great way to use them up!
 Any variety that’s sweet and crisp will work.
 Some of my favorites are fuji, honey crisp, Jonathan and Melrose.

 - Sweetener: I like to add a few Tablespoons of sugar or maple syrup to give them a sweeter, more caramelized taste.
 If using maple syrup, make sure to use the real deal – no pancake syrup!

 - Cinnamon: I love the flavor that cinnamon adds!
 The spice from the cinnamon mixed with the sweetness from the sugar or maple syrup is such a delicious combination!
 For even more fall flavor, feel free to use an apple pie spice blend with cinnamon, nutmeg and all-spice.